-If you have a sample with a high volume (>3mL), you can prepare two PureSpermTM gradients for each semen sample.
+If the sample volume is high (>3mL), prepare two Pure-Sperm gradients for each semen sample.
 This reduces the risk of overloading a single gradient, provides security when handling tubes or recovering sperm pellets and provides two tubes to balance the centrifuge rotor.

 The difference in the results between a 40/80 and a 40/90 gradient is that the higher concentration will give a slightly lower yield but a higher motility.
 The overall difference is not very large but will give a more specific separation depending on the treatment chosen for the patient.

 It is important to have the correct g-force and we advise you to use the equation to make sure it's the recommended g-force for the centrifugation.